 Jules gives her a friendly shove.
 "Maybe you're not the only smart one in the family."

-The light changes, and Kendra points the way.
+The light changes, and Lucid points the way.
 "In we go."

 They quickly cross the street and enter Lowdown.
 Jules marvels at the underside of the Topside platform.
 "Mom and Dad would not believe this shit."

-Kendra points out, "The older buildings that remain were simply chopped off at the tenth story, but the newer buildings pass up through the platform."
+Lucid points out, "The older buildings that remained were simply chopped off at the tenth story, but the newer buildings pass up through the platform."

 Way up high, a welder with a cutting torch makes a shower of sparks that rain down onto the sidewalk.